 Suann’s work ethic and commitment is a testament to her coworkers and the families she serves.

-I am Kim Burns and I am happy to say that I was born, married, raised my family and lived my whole life in Hants County.
-I work as the director of the Kids Action Program.
-I coordinate programs and staff in the Hants North area.
-You may find me at a Caregiver and Tot group, driving a participant to an appointment, facilitating a parenting group, at the food bank, providing outreach and support or connecting with people on the phone or social media.
-The boards and committees that I am involved with have an affect on those families I work with.
-I am the chair of the Hants North Food Bank, board member of Hants North Recreation and Development Association, Kids Action Program, member of the standards committee with Feed Nova Scotia, member of network council; Food Banks Canada and the East Hants Early Years Working Group.
+Kim Burns was born, married, raised my family and lived herwhole life in Hants County.
+She works as the Director of Programming for Hants County.
+She coordinate programs and leads staff in the Hants North area.
+You may find her at a Caregiver and Tot group, driving a participant to an appointment, facilitating a parenting group, at the food bank, providing outreach and support or connecting with people on the phone or social media.
+The boards and committees she is involved with have an affect on those families I work with.
+I am the chair of the Hants North Food Bank, board member of Hants North Recreation and Development Association, member of the standards committee with Feed Nova Scotia, member of network council; Food Banks Canada and the East Hants Early Years Working Group.

-I enjoy exploring our province, country and the world!
-I love this community and know that I am privileged to work and live here!
+Kim enjoys exploring our province, country and the world!
+She says, ‘I love this community and know that I am privileged to work and live here!’

-Originally a volunteer with our Great Beginnings Food box program, Donna began working for the Annapolis Valley Hants Community Action Program for Children (AVH-CAPC), now known as Kids Action Program (KAP), in 2001.
+Donna, Director of Kids Action Program in Kings County, began working for the Annapolis Valley Hants Community Action Program for Children (AVH-CAPC), now known as Kids Action Program (KAP), in 2001.

 Originally a volunteer with the Great Beginnings Food box program, Donna continues to fill the role of Community Food Mentor, teaching cooking workshops, facilitating the S.O.U.P.
 (Saving Our Unappreciated Produce) Program, and supporting the Great Beginnings Food Box Program.